yandex/deaf/README.md

 Contacts
 --------
-If you want to ask a question, report an error, or suggest a new idea, send a message to ((Issues)).
+If you want to ask a question, report an error, or suggest a new idea, send a message to [Issues](https://github.com/AkmalArtikov/deaf/issues).

 --------------------